bloominstituteoftechnology/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+answer: Semantic html uses mark up and meaning to the structure.It is also processed by the browsers and used for better SEO.
+It is also more practical for impaired viewers,as to have a bettter and cleared indication of what it is they are viewing.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+answer: display block allows the elemts to act as block boxes,so they will have a size,height ,width;AThere will be no elements next to it.They take up the whole space(width)

+display inline will be within the same line and within a block,and can have elemnts next to it.

 3. What are the 4 areas of the box model?

+answer: The 4 elements are: content,padding,border,margin.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+It works on the cross axis.

 5. Explain why git is valuable to a team of developers.
+Git is valuable ,because developpers need to work together on the same projects,and they can do so from distance,remotely.
+New changes can be uploaded to github,reviewed by others,modified,commented on,canceled.
+It is extrememly practical for developpers to work together as a team.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.